Pasoy/ml-projects/NOTES.md

 ### Feature scaling
 The idea is that the features are on a similar scale.
  * It takes less time, because it will descend quickly on small ranges
+   * Speeds up gradient descent by making it require fewer iterations to get to a good solution
  * More accurate
  * Less complicated